One of the most important aspects in investing, diversification helps your portfolio generate good returns and minimize risk.

 High risk equals high reward and vice versa.
 That’s why it’s important to understand your risk appetite.
 For young investors, it is generally recommended to allocate a large portion of their portfolio in stocks because of their long-term outperformance compared to debt mutual funds.
 At the same time, it is better to put some portion of your salary in debt mutual funds or bonds or recurring deposits, so that your portfolio is liquid and secured.

 Industries & Sectors

 Stocks can be classified by industry or sector.
-Meanwhile, there are also sectoral mutual funds, which offer the benefits of investing in various sectors in the stock market.
+Meanwhile, there are also sectoral mutual funds, which offer the benefits of investing in various sectors of the stock market.
 It is important to put your money in different sectors or sectoral funds to make returns even during unexpected downturns in the stock market.
-When the COVID-19 pandemic ravaged the global stock markets, the pharmaceuticals sector didn’t experience the same level of loss.
+When the COVID-19 pandemic ravaged the global stock markets, the pharmaceutical sector didn’t experience the same level of loss.
 Diversification by industry is another important way of controlling your investment risks.

 Large Cap & Small Cap